 Guide to San Francisco’s Mission District Murals

-Between 24th and 25th Streets, and Treat and Harrison Streets
+Between 24th and 25th streets, and Treat and Harrison streets

-Murals first appeared along Balmy Alley in the mid-1980s as an expression of outrage over human rights and political corruption in central America.
+Murals first appeared along Balmy Alley in the mid-1980s as an expression of outrage over human rights violations and political corruption in central America.
 Today, themes have expanded to include gentrification and government injustice.
 If you're looking for more arts and culture, the Mission Cultural Center for Latino Arts is located just a few blocks away.
 Along with a collection of exhibits, they offer a number of workshops in theater, music, and dance.

-Between 17th and 18th Streets, and Mission and Valencia Streets
+Between 17th and 18th streets, and Mission and Valencia streets

 Inspired by Balmy Alley and other murals around the neighborhood, Clarion Alley is known for community and arts activities.
 This collection of murals reflects a variety of artistic styles and often depicts themes of social inclusiveness.
 More than 700 murals have been created since 1992, speaking to community concerns of social, economic, and environmental justice.
 For an equally inspiring view, pay a visit to Mission Dolores Park, where the sloping hills offer the beautiful sight of downtown's skyscrapers rising above the park's green grass and the Mission's neighborhood homes.
 Woods Cerveceria, a nanobrewery best known for their craft beer and sweet and savory empanadas, is also worth a visit when you're in the area.

 The Women’s Building MaestraPeace Mural